danblah/n8n-nodes-google-vertex-embeddings-extended/README.md

    - Not all models support custom dimensions
    - Check model documentation for supported dimension values

+4. **Connection Issues**
+   - This is a sub-node and cannot be used standalone
+   - Must be connected to a compatible root node (vector store, AI chain, etc.)

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.